Chotěboř: Sights

 Chotěboř is known for the Chotěboř Castle.
 It is a Baroque building with Italian architecture elements.
 It contains an exposition of the town museum.
 The castle complex includes Chapel of the Holy Trinity and English style park.

 The town square is lined by Neoclassical houses.
 They were built by reconstruction of the houses destroyed by fire in 1832 and the arcades were walled up.
-The landmark of the square is the former town hall with a typical clock tower.
+A landmark of the square is the former town hall with a typical clock tower.

 The Church of Saint James the Great was built on the site of a Romanesque chapel from the 12th century, which was older than the town.
 The church was rebuilt many times after frequent fires.
 Its current form is after the Neo-Gothic reconstruction in 1894–1895.